relay-integrations/template/README.md

 ├── README.md           # you're reading it right now
-├── steps               # subdirectory for containerized steps │  └── template           # rename this to your own step's name │     ├── Dockerfile      # needed to build the container │     ├── step.sh         # entrypoint script (plus any additional files)
+├── steps               # subdirectory for containerized steps │  └── template           # rename this to your own step's name
+|     ├── README.md       # detail about how to use this step
+│     ├── Dockerfile      # needed to build the container
+│     ├── step.sh         # entrypoint script (plus any additional files)
 │     └── step.yaml       # step metadata
 ├── triggers            # subdirectory for triggers
-│  └── template           # rename this to your trigger's name │     ├── Dockerfile      # ...
+│  └── template           # rename this to your trigger's name
+|     ├── README.md       # detail about how to use this trigger
+│     ├── Dockerfile      # ...
 │     ├── handler.py      # Entrypoint webhook handler script
 │     └── trigger.yaml    # trigger metadata